symbol/symbol-docs/source/cli.rst

     -r, --recipient <recipient> - Recipient address or @alias.
     -m, --message <message>     - Transaction message.
     -c, --mosaics <mosaics>     - Mosaic to transfer in the format (mosaicId(hex)|@aliasName)::absoluteAmount.
 Add multiple mosaics with commas.
     -e, --encrypted             - (Optional) Send an encrypted message.
 If you set this value, you should set the value of 'recipientPublicKey' as well).
     -p, --recipient-public-key <recipientPublicKey> - (Optional) The recipient public key in an encrypted message.
+    -d, --persistent-harvesting-delegation - (Optional) Start persistent harvesting delegation.

 *Command*